-- Case Study
+- Case study

 - Annotated set of results

 - Reflection on a training session

 - Reflection on errors made during training

 - Annotated morphology images

-- Evaluative content (advantages and disadvantages) of techniques
+- Comparative lists (advantages and disadvantages) of techniques

-This piece of evidence must relate to the standard and the candidate needs to justify its selection in the module reflection.
+This piece of evidence must relate to the standard and the candidate needs to justify its selection.
 This piece of evidence is not required to cover the whole of the standard.

-END-POINT ASSESSMENT PROCESS
+7. END-POINT ASSESSMENT PROCESS